 ‘You’re only fashionable because I dress you.
 Get yourself over here, they’re starting soon.’

 Harry’s aug picked out familiar faces as he weaved through the crowd.
 It provided names for them, and below each was a summary of their last encounter, a mnemonic trigger which allowed Harry to place the other person into context.
-With nods and hellos he made his way towards Karen, before gliding up beside her and planting a kiss on her cheek.
+With nods and hellos he made his way towards Hannah, before gliding up beside her and planting a kiss on her cheek.

 ‘Hello, darling,’ he said.